igormiliko/SUS-Cad-Pacient-COVID-19/README.md

 # SUS-Cad-Pacient-COVID-19
-## Academic work to the UNIP, in the Analysis and System Developmetn course, second period.
+## Academic work to the UNIP, in the Analysis and System Development course, second period.

    The SUS-Cad-Pacient-COVID-19 are a fictitious system to help the Brazilian System health to register the patient wich have COVID-19 or no.